SvePu/PortalReadMore/README.md

 * Activate the plugn in ACP
 * Check the "Portal Settings" in configuration

+Update:
+* Download & unzip new package
+* Deactivate plugin in ACP
+* Copy content from "Upload" folder to the forum root on server - overwrite existing plugin files
+* Activate the plugn in ACP
+* Check the "Portal Settings" in configuration

 This plugin offers full language support.
 The basic package contains english and german language files.

 Licensed under the GNU GPL, version 3.